Lecturer Teaching Fellows

 All participants should be (or should expect to be) scheduled to teach a minimum of one course during the fall and spring semester of their fellowship.

 Lecturers selected to participate in the program will receive grants of $1,500 each for instructional improvement applied to their home department account.
 Fellows are responsible for providing the budgetary chartstring information in a timely fashion.
-Funds will be transferred in June 2023 upon successful completion of the program.
+Funds will be transferred in January 2024 midway through the program.

 Applicants should first double-check their own schedules for the year against the Program Schedule.
 Participants will be expected to attend all meetings, barring unforeseen circumstances.